 Overall, there are many reasons why you might want to consider using a natural gas furnace for heating your home.
 Natural gas has many advantages in furnaces, from faster heating to being more efficient and better for the environment.
 So if you’re looking for a new furnace, keep these benefits in mind as you make your decision.

 The Ontario Energy Rebate Program is open to all homeowners in the province.
 To be an eligible customer, you must file your income tax and live in the home you are renovating.
 The rebates are available for various energy-efficient upgrades, including insulation, windows, doors, and air sealing.

 So if you’ve been thinking about making energy-saving upgrades to your home, now is the perfect time to submit an application for the Ontario rebate program.
-To apply, fill out a free in-home energy assessment registration form at ontarioenergyrebates.com and wait for a call.
+To apply to this Ontario utility savings program, fill out a free in-home energy assessment registration form at ontarioenergyrebates.com and wait for a call.

 If you’re an Ontarian having trouble paying your energy bills, you may wonder if there are any programs out there to help.
 The good news is that there are!
 The following programs may be of assistance: